waymousa/aws-edukit-iot-and-tensorflow/content/explore the code/_index.en.md

   }
 ```

+#### Define Model Inputs

 And then we set up some input buffers for the Tensors so we can feed the microphone data to the model.
+You mad the mode_input to the intepreter input

 ```
   // Get information about the memory area to use for the model's input.